pwstegman/bci.js/docs/docs/deprecated.md

 ### ~~bcijs.signalBandPower(samples, sampleRate, bands, [options]) ⇒ <code>number</code>~~
 ***Deprecated***

+Deprecated, please use bci.bandpower() for output in proper units.
 The functionality of this method has been replaced with the 'bandpower' method.
 See the docs for 'bandpower' for more information.
 Computes the average magnitude across each frequency band.
-Units are that of the input signal.
-For example, if the input signal is measuredin μV, then this method returns values in μV.

 **Kind**: static method of [<code>bcijs</code>](#module_bcijs)
 **Returns**: <code>number</code> - The average power in the frequency band.